m-bain/frozen-in-time/README.md

     N.B.
 More frames requires = more gpu memory.

     If, like us, you are not a big company and have limited compute, then you will benefit by training via a curriculum on the number of frames.
-    A lot of the knowledge can be learned from 1-frames, as we show in the paper.
+    A lot of the knowledge can be learned in the 1-frame setting, as we show in the paper.
 You can then finetune with more frames.

     **c.
 Finetuning**